Methodology and research questions supporting ontology building

 Guidelines for writing Scope Notes and annotated examples

-Scope notes are not formal modelling constructs (e.g. they cannot be used directly for machine implementations), but are provided to help explain the intended meaning of the CIDOC CRM’s classes and properties, and where they apply.
+Scope notes are provided to help explain the intended meaning of the CIDOC CRM’s classes and properties, and where they apply.
 They refer to a conceptualisation commonly understood by domain experts and disambiguate between different possible interpretations.
 Illustrative examples of instances of classes and properties are also provided in the scope notes for explanatory purposes.

 The scope notes for classes should make sure that multiple users communicating information via a machine, rather than via clarifying dialogues, can refer to the same particular item and have a shared understanding of the item’s kind, i.e., the kinds of characteristics that it must and that it may have.